franck-chester/franck-chester.github.io/_posts/2021-11-10-Terraform CDK part 2.md

 Also, my first attempt at terraforming the lambda function for this tutorial was based on using the [archive provider](https://registry.terraform.io/providers/hashicorp/archive/latest/docs) to zip the source code before using the zip file as a parameter of the [lambda function resource](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_function), very much like [this tutorial](http://aws-cloud.guru/creating-aws-lambdas-through-terraform-using-archive_file/) and every other tutorial out there, including the API Gateway one I am trying to reproduce.

-Now, this was already a bad idea in standard terraform, as it intermingles infrastructure and code deployments, and seems somehow worth in the CDK, probably because it is hard to stop myself from using the CDK code, which is meant to generate the HCL files which then deploy the infrastructure, to zip and deploy the code itself, which is really a separate concern.
-I had a few go at this in various formats but at the end of the day, it smells.
+Now, this was already a bad idea in standard terraform, as it intermingles infrastructure and code deployments, and seems somehow worse in the CDK, probably because it is hard to stop myself from using the CDK code, which is meant to generate the HCL files which then deploy the infrastructure, to zip and deploy the code itself, which is really a separate concern.
+I had a few goes at this in various formats but at the end of the day, it smells.

-So, I am going to create a [S3 bucket for code deployment](https://aws.amazon.com/blogs/compute/new-deployment-options-for-aws-lambda/), as part of my sandbox setup scripts, refer to it within my CDK code and later when calling [`update-function-code`](https://awscli.amazonaws.com/v2/documentation/api/2.0.33/reference/lambda/update-function-code.html).
+So, I am going to create a [S3 bucket for code deployment](https://aws.amazon.com/blogs/compute/new-deployment-options-for-aws-lambda/), as part of my sandbox setup scripts, refer to it within my CDK code and later, when calling [`update-function-code`](https://awscli.amazonaws.com/v2/documentation/api/2.0.33/reference/lambda/update-function-code.html).

 ### Use iamlive to create IaC user IAM policy

-I know from experience that creating a S3 bucket requires quite a few [Actions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/list_amazons3.html#amazons3-actions-as-permissions).
+I know from experience that creating a S3 bucket requires access rights to quite a few [Actions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/list_amazons3.html#amazons3-actions-as-permissions).
 Rather than carry on with the painful one-at-a-time approach used in [part 1]({% post_url 2021-10-30-Terraform CDK part 1 %}), I am going to get smarter and use the [iamlive utility](https://github.com/iann0036/iamlive).

-I first clone the repository, built and install the utility.
+I first clone the repository, build and install the utility.
 I then add this new powershell script - `iamlive.ps1` - to my setup folder:

 ``` powershell